mjlee111/esp32_wifi_deauther/README.md

 <img src="https://github.com/mjlee111/esp32_wifi_deauther/blob/master/docs/logo.png" alt="logo" width="200" height="200"><img src="https://github.com/mjlee111/esp32_wifi_deauther/blob/master/docs/v1.jpg" alt="v1" height="200">

+## ⚠️ Disclaimer ⚠️

+**This project is intended for educational and ethical purposes only.
+The use of deauthentication attacks may be illegal in your country or region.
+Please ensure that you have proper authorization before using this firmware to test any network.**

 ## Overview
 `esp32_wifi_deauther` is a custom firmware for the `ESP32` board that enables WiFi scanning, deauthentication attacks, and includes support for a 0.96-inch OLED display.
 The firmware is designed to leverage the powerful capabilities of the ESP32, making it a versatile tool for network analysis and testing.
 Schematics & PCB data is provided for the test.